xagun/e-commerce/README.md

 ### Features
 - Product List with categories filter
+- View product details
-- Cart
+- Manage shopping cart

 ## Technologies Used

-- **React**: A JavaScript library for building user interfaces.
+- **React**: For building user interfaces.
 - **React Router**: For routing in the application.
 - **Styled Components/Tailwind CSS**: For styling the components.
 - **React Query**: For data fetching and caching.